j3fsantos/IFlowJaVerT/README.md

 3. JS2JSIL:
 	`./js2jsil.native -file <file_name>.js`
     Use the flag `-logic` if the compiled JSIL file will be given as input to JSILVerify.
-    The compiled code will be written to `<file_name>.jsil`.
+    The compiled code is written to `<file_name>.jsil`.

 4. JSILVerify:
 	`./jsilverify.native -file <file_name>.jsil`
     Use the flag `-js` if the JSIL program resulted from the compilation of a JavaScript program.
-    The symbolic execution traces will be written to the console.
+    The symbolic execution traces are written to the console.